A Functional Perspective on Knowledge Distillation in Neural Networks: Extended Functional Analysis: Information-Theoretic and Geometric Perspectives

 \section{Extended Functional Analysis: Information-Theoretic and Geometric Perspectives}

 We apply two additional metrics: \textbf{Variation of Information (VoI)}, an information-theoretic measure over discrete labellings that penalises confident mispredictions \citep{meilua2003comparing}, and \textbf{Orthogonal Procrustes Distance (OPD)}, a geometric alignment metric over output representations \citep{schonemann1966generalized, ding2021grounding}.
 We compute VoI and OPD for two representative setups: ResNet18 on SVHN and ResNet50 on TinyImageNet (teacher seed 0).
 OPD closely tracks trends observed in Activation Distance and JS Divergence, showing decreasing student--teacher discrepancy as $\alpha$ increases.
-VoI generally follows this trend, but diverges in specific cases (high $\alpha$ on SVHN) where it increases despite stronger functional alignment.
-This is not contradictory: VoI penalises confident yet incorrect predictions more heavily than other metrics.
-Its rise coincides with the strongest observed increase in student--teacher agreement on incorrect predictions, providing further evidence of KD's asymmetric payoff.
-Overall, OPD confirms alignment, but VoI reveals when that alignment corresponds to the transfer of incorrect information.
-Moreover, this behaviour is predicted by our gradient-based analysis: the per-logit gradient under KD pulls the student toward the teacher's incorrect predictions with strength proportional to $\alpha$ and to the teacher's own loss.
+VoI generally follows this trend, but diverges in specific cases (high $\alpha$ on SVHN) where it increases despite stronger overall functional alignment.
+This is not contradictory: VoI is sensitive to changes in the discrete predicted labels, and therefore increases when alignment is driven by agreement on teacher-incorrect predictions.
+Its rise coincides with the strongest observed increase in student--teacher agreement on incorrect predictions, providing further evidence for KD's negative asymmetric payoff.
+Overall, OPD confirms alignment, while VoI highlights when that alignment corresponds to the transfer of incorrect information.
+Moreover, this behaviour is consistent with our gradient-based analysis: the per-logit gradient under KD pulls the student toward the teacher's incorrect predictions with strength proportional to $\alpha$ and to the teacher's own loss.
 VoI captures the cost of absorbing these errors, providing an explicit signal of negative information transfer.
-OPD, meanwhile, confirms that overall alignment is occurring, but not necessarily to the student's benefit.
+OPD, meanwhile, captures alignment that may or may not be beneficial.